m00-copincha/pet-resistor/README.md

 - A power supply system, built by:

-    - Power supply 110V 12V 10Amp.
+    - Power supply 110V 12V 10Amp (or more)
     - On/Off Switch
     - Powercord

 - A system to generate temperature in a controlled way, built by:

+    - 3D Printer Heater Cartridge Wire 12V 40W
-    - 3d printer heating block 12V
+    - 3d printer heating block
-    - PID control REX c-100
+    - REX-C100 Temperature Controller
-    - K type resistor
+    - K Type Thermocouple Temperature Probe Sensor
     - Relay 12V 10Amp
     - Computer Fan 12V 50mm x 50mm

 - A system to rotate the reel in a controlled way, built with:

-    - DC 12 V 10 Amp motor with more than 160 rpm
+    - [DC 12V 20RPM Gear Motor](https://www.amazon.com/gp/aw/d/B07K9KPWX6) - High Torque Electric Micro Speed Reduction Geared Motor Centric Output Shaft 37mm Diameter Gearbox
     - Potentiometer module for the speed control for 12V 10 Amp

 - Mechanical parts and structures made with fabricated or standardized parts.
+    - screws
+    - nut
+    - washer
+    - brace
+    -

 To better understand the project we can see it from the origin of its components, so we have: